-We have audited the financial statements of Mercy Relief Limited (the "Company"), which comprise the statement of financial position as at 31 December 2023, and the statement of financial activities, statement of changes in funds and statement of cash flows for the financial year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of Mercy Relief Limited (the "Company"), which comprise the statement of financial position as at 31 December 2024, and the statement of financial activities, statement of changes in funds and statement of cash flows for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Companies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Charities Accounting Standard in Singapore (the "CAS") so as to give a true and fair view of the financial position of the Company as at 31 December 2023 and of the financial performance, changes in funds and cash flows of the Company for the financial year then ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Companies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Charities Accounting Standard in Singapore (the "CAS") so as to give a true and fair view of the financial position of the Company as at 31 December 2024 and of the financial performance, changes in funds and cash flows of the Company for the financial year then ended on that date.